 Revenues are deferred for certain products that include staged delivery.
 Depending on the product, revenues are recognized based on usage, case completion, ratably over a delivery period, or upon shipment of the final staged shipment.
 Invisalign Teen, which includes up to six replacement aligners, is delivered in a single shipment except for the replacement aligners.
 Currently, the revenue for Invisalign Teen is recognized upon shipment except for the six replacement aligners for which the fair market value is 100 percent deferred and recognized as the replacement aligners are shipped or when the case is completed.
 Although Invisalign Teen has been available since July 2008, we do not have sufficient evidence to support a usage rate less than 100 percent for the six replacement aligners at this time, however, we are continually gathering and evaluating our historical experience.
-If and when we gather sufficient historical experience to support a usage rate for the six replacement aligners for shipments.
+If and when we gather sufficient historical experience to support a usage rate for the six replacement aligners less than 100 percent, we would adjust our deferred revenue balance to the estimated usage rate and prospectively apply this rate to future Invisalign Teen shipments.
 The Vivera retainer includes four shipments per year, and revenue is deferred upon the first shipment and recognized ratably over the one year delivery period.
 For Invisalign Assist, when the progress tracking feature is selected, aligners are shipped to the dental professional after every nine stages.
 For these cases, revenue is deferred upon the first staged shipment and will be recognized upon shipment of the final staged shipment.